 Undertaking both aerobic exercise and strength training can help people tackle their belly fat.

-4. Get more sunlight
+Getting more sunlight

 Stress can cause a person to gain weight.
 The release of the stress hormone cortisol influences a person’s appetite and could cause them to eat more.

-Sleep’s primary purpose is to allow the body to rest, heal, and recover, but it can also have an impact on a person’s weight.
+Sleep is vital to people’s overall health.
+Sleep’s primary purpose is to allow the body to rest, heal, and recover, but it can also affect a person’s weight.